9.2 Direct Journal Payments

-Purpose: Use this document as a reference for entering direct journal payments in ctcLink.
+Purpose: Use this document as a reference for entering direct journal payments, creating accounting entries, applying payments, and/or copying direct journal payments in ctcLink.
+These types of deposits/payments are for items not attached to an existing bill or invoice.

 You must have at least one of these local college managed security roles: